PRP: Efficacy, Safety, and Cost

 What Are The Potential Side Effects of PRP?

-Because PRP mostly involves the process of injecting a substance into your skin, there are certain risks or the potential side effects.
+Because it mostly involves the process of injecting a substance into your skin, there are certain risks or the potential side effects.

 This reduces the risks for an allergic reaction that can occur from injecting other medications, such as cortisone or hyaluronic acid.
 However, there are risks from the injection itself, including: